 In the 21st century, all startups begin on a computer.
 Even the addicting social media platform, Facebook, started with the founders coding on a single computer.
 Technology has made it easier to research and create new companies.
-However, the internet has dangerous risks that can destroy a company at any time.
-The internet is full of cyber risks such as hackers, phishing, malware and various viruses.
-Even one of these cyber risks can destroy a company’s data, brand reputation and customer relationship.
+However, the internet has dangerous risks that can destroy a company anytime.
+The internet is full of cyber risks such as hackers, phishing, malware, and viruses.
+Even one of these cyber risks can destroy a company’s data, brand reputation and customer relationships.
 Especially as most startups recently are technology startups that deal with sensitive client data.
-In fact, 7.1% of global startups are fintech that deals with clients card details, investment secrets and more.
+In fact, 7.1% of global startups are fintech that deals with clients’ card details, investment secrets and more.

 For example, in 2019, a well-known company- Alibaba- was hacked.
-The hackers stole customer data, including usernames and mobile numbers, from the Alibaba Chinese shopping website, Taobao, using crawler software they created.
+The hackers stole customer data, including usernames and mobile numbers, using the crawler software they created.
 The cyber-crime had an enormous impact on the successful company and lost millions of customers and a significant financial loss due to the damaged brand image.
-Thus, even a big company like Alibaba can be a victim of cyber-crime and suffer devastating outcomes.
+Thus, even a big company like Alibaba can be a victim of cybercrime and suffer devastating outcomes.

-The increase in cyber-crimes is why cyber insurance is a vital part of startup insurance.
-Cyber insurance can limit cyber threats and provide valuable advice when a company is affected by cyber-crime.
+The increase in cybercrime is why cyber insurance is a vital part of startup insurance.
+Cyber insurance can limit cyber threats and provide valuable advice when a company is affected by cybercrime.
 This main factor of startup insurance will help the company cover legal fees, notify customers about a data breach, and assist in recovering compromised data.
 In addition, startup insurance can help a company recover from financial loss and reputation damage.
-Therefore, insurance will protect startups from cyber-crimes, which could happen anytime.
+Therefore, insurance will protect startups from cybercrime, which could happen at any time.

 Director and Officer (D&O) Insurance

-As a startup grows, there will be directors and managers involved in decision making and running the business.
-They are imperative to the success of the startup and the development of the brand.
-As the company grows and there are more powerful roles that are liable for employees and stakeholders experience.
+As a startup grows, directors and managers will be involved in decision-making and running the business.
+They are imperative to the startup’s success and the brand’s development.
+As the company grows and there are more powerful roles that are liable for employees’ and stakeholders’ experience.
 Directors and officers have specific duties they must perform and regulations they have to follow.
 Unfortunately, this means there are also more chances of risks and mistakes that could result in lawsuits.

 For example, the ‘Theranos Scandal‘, where the founder had claimed her startup company Theranos had created a compact blood kit that would allow customers to test blood at home and without syringes.
-She had pitched the idea to many successful people, who decided to become the directors and invest more into the startup.
+She had pitched the idea to many successful people who decided to become directors and invest more into the startup.
 After a year, medical experts revealed that the technology was a scam and inaccurate, resulting in lawsuits against the company.
-The claims affected the founder who was at fault and the board of directors who were not.
-The directors and officers had lost a large fund and had to pay more to defend themselves.
+The claims affected the board of directors, who were not at fault.
+However, the directors and officers had lost a large fund and had to pay more to defend themselves.

 Claims like these are why director and officer (D&O) insurance is crucial for startup insurance.
 It can help the director or officer by providing legal costs to defend themself.
 The cover will pay for defence proceedings and compensations related to the claim.
-In addition, startup insurance with the help of D&O will cover an extensive range of personal liability for any director and officer at duty.
+In addition, with the help of D&O, startup insurance will cover an extensive range of personal liability for any director and officer on duty.

 Professional Indemnity (PI) Insurance

-For example, in August 2019, Apple sued another company called Corellium for creating a “virtual” iOS-operated software that’s main function was to run unauthorised copies of the IOS system on non-Apple devices.
-Such cases are considered copyright infringement claims and can be very costly to defend against, as the founder will have to pay for lawyer fees and any compensations costs.
-However, the 2017 startup eventually won the case with the help of their lawyer in December 2020.
+For example, in August 2019, Apple sued another company called Corellium for creating iOS-operated software that’s main function was to run unauthorised copies of the IOS system on non-Apple devices.
+Such cases are considered copyright infringement claims and can be very costly to defend against, as the founder will have to pay for lawyer fees and any compensation costs.

 Professional Indemnity (PI) is a perfect fit in startup insurance for companies with professionals involved in these situations.
-Professional indemnity insurance will provide the company with the cover of the cost of the claim and settlements.
-The involvement of PI insurance in the startup insurance solution will protect the business and avoid damaging financial loss and allow them to have a future in the market.
+Professional indemnity insurance will provide the company with the cover the cost of the claim and settlements.
+Therefore, the involvement of PI insurance in the startup insurance solution will protect the business and avoid damaging financial loss.
 In addition, startup insurance understands mistakes do happen and help professionals when they need it the most.

 Employee Compensation Insurance

-Employees are a crucial part of developing a startup and converting it into a successful business.
-Unfortunately, the more employees a startup has, the higher the chance of a work injury.
-According to the law, the employer is liable for any injuries and costs related to the injury at work.
+Employees are crucial to developing a startup and converting it into a successful business.
+According to the law, the employer is liable for any injuries and costs related to the employee’s injury at work.
 A work accident can range from physical injuries or occupational illness.
-The cost of supporting an injured employee can be expensive, as they will have to pay the employees medical bills, 80% salary while they are on recovery leave and compensation costs.
+The cost of supporting an injured employee can be expensive, as they will have to pay the employee’s medical bills, 80% salary while they are on recovery leave and compensation costs.

-For example, an injury may occur when an employee has slipped in the office, resulting in a broken arm and leg.
-The manager will have to rush the employee to the hospital, get him treated.
-The doctor will advise around two months of recovery, and the employer will have to pay him during his break till he returns.
-At the same time hire a new temporary employee to cover the work of the injured employee.
+For example, an injury may occur when an employee slips in the office, resulting in a broken arm and leg.
+The doctor may advise around two months of recovery, and the employer will have to pay him during his break till he returns.
+At the same time, hire a new temporary employee to cover the injured employee’s work.

 In many cities like Hong Kong, it is part of the law to have employee compensation insurance to hire an employee, and the government fines any company that doesn’t follow.
 Therefore employee compensation insurance is a mandatory factor of startup insurance.
 Additionally, employee compensation insurance reduces a large sum of financial loss for the startup and provides support to their employee as much as possible.

-As you can tell, the startup insurance solution has a range of insurance that will cover almost all risks that may affect a business.
-Therefore, a new company needs to meet with insurers to discuss the best startup insurance that fits the business model.
-When insurance protects a startup from most risks, it benefits them in many ways.
-One of the best benefits is that insurance helps cover any financial loss due to any risks mentioned above.
-Especially for new company money is always tight, and as a startup, a founder would instead invest funds into the business rather than claims.
+- One of the best benefits is that insurance helps cover any financial loss due to any risks mentioned above.
+Especially for new companies, money is always tight, and as a startup, a founder would instead invest funds into the business rather than claims.

 It is not easy starting a new business and joining this competitive market.
-However, startup insurance protects the company to succeed and turn founder(s) dream into reality.
+However, startup insurance protects the company to succeed and turns the founder(s) dream into reality.